vsmenon/todomvc/README.md

 ## Building the project

-Build your project using `jaspr build`.
+Build your project using either:
+- JS: `jaspr build -O4`
+- WASM: `jaspr build --experimental-wasm -O4`

 The output will be located inside the `build/jaspr/` directory.